ECDC Mpox webpage

 Surveillance summary

-Of the 26,752 cases reported in TESSy, 26,568 were laboratory confirmed.
-Furthermore, where sequencing was available, 496 were confirmed to belong to Clade II, formerly known as the West African clade.
-No cases of Clade I have been reported in the Region.
-The earliest known case has a specimen date of 07 March 2022 and was identified through retrospective testing of a residual sample.
+Of the 27,952 cases reported in TESSy, 27,767 were laboratory confirmed.
+Furthermore, among the 634 cases where sequencing results were reported, 633 were confirmed to belong to Clade II, formerly known as the West African clade.
+One case of Clade Ib has been reported in Sweden on August 15 in a male individual aged between 31 and 40 years, with a travel history to a country in Africa where MPXV clade I is circulating.
+Amongst all mpox cases reported, the earliest known case has a specimen date of 07 March 2022 and was identified through retrospective testing of a residual sample.
 The earliest date of symptom onset was reported as 17 April 2022.

 An overview of the global situation can be found here: https://worldhealthorg.shinyapps.io/mpx_global/.